SIEF2019 14th Congress: Santiago de Compostela, Spain

 - Kirsti Jõesalu (University of Tartu) email

-- Jana Nosková (Academy of Sciences of the Czech Republic) email
+- Jana Nosková (Czech Academy of Sciences) email

 The aim of the panel is to discuss the current representations/images of socialism, as communicated by the generation of witnesses and transmitted to the younger generations.
 The papers shall also concentrate on how are their current attitudes and values influenced by the mentioned representations.